 What causes dryness during menopause?

 Vaginal dryness during menopause is due to hormonal changes, such as a reduction in estrogen, which can cause the vaginal walls to thin.
 When this happens, there are fewer moisture-producing cells in the vaginal walls, which can lead to dryness, making the skin more fragile and reducing the vagina’s elasticity.
 This is called vaginal atrophy or atrophic vaginitis.

 What can you use if you do not have lubricant?

 A person may wish to try natural oils such as olive, virgin coconut, peanut, and vitamin E as alternatives to lubricants.
+The lubricating effect of oils can last longer than water-based lubricants.

-Oils are not suitable for use with latex condoms or other latex birth control methods.
+However, oils are not suitable for use with latex condoms or other latex birth control methods.
 Additionally, oils can clog the pores in the skin and cause skin irritation and infections, or change the pH balance inside the vagina.
-However, the lubricating effect of oils can last longer than water-based lubricants.

 A person should check the ingredients of any lubricant they choose to make sure they do not use a product that may cause an allergic reaction.